oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 represented in other ways that are often easier to edit or more useful for documentation.
-This section describes the JSON content used for each of the JADN basic types, and then illustrates the other representations using a simple example.
+This section describes the JSON content used for each of the JADN basic types, and then illustrates the other representations using a simple example or reference.

 The [[JADN Specification](#jadn-v20)] identifies three presentation formats in addition to the native JSON format: